 2. Significant Accounting Policies

 2.1.
-Basis of Preparation of Financial Statements - This note provides a list of the significant accounting policies adopted in the preparation of these financial statements.
+Basis of Preparation of Financial Statements— This note provides a list of the significant accounting policies adopted in preparing these financial statements.
 These policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in accounting policy hitherto in use.

 Gains and losses on disposals are determined by comparing net disposal proceeds with the carrying amount of the asset.
 These are included in profit or loss within other income.